Charlesbourg—Haute-Saint-Charles: History

 Charlesbourg was created in 1976 from parts of Portneuf and Montmorency.
 It was renamed Charlesbourg—Jacques-Cartier in 2000 and abolished in 2003, at which point a new Charlesbourg riding was created.
 After the federal election in 2004, it was renamed Charlesbourg—Haute-Saint-Charles.

 The riding gained a small fraction of territory from Louis-Saint-Laurent from the 2012 electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, the riding gained territory from Louis-Saint-Laurent east of the following line: Boul.
+Val-Cartier to Rue de la Rivière-Nelson, Rivière Saint-Charles, the eastern limits of the Wendake Indian Reserve, Boul.
+Bastien, Boul.
+Pierre-Bertrand, lost the territory east of Ch. de Château-Bigot and Av. du Bourg-Royal and north of Boul.
+Louis-XIV to Montmorency—Charlevoix, and lost territory to Beauport—Limoilou south of a line that follows Rue de Chamonix, 10e Av.
+East, and Boul.
+Louix-XIV, and an additional territory south of a line that follows 41e Rue West, to Boul.
+Henri-Bourassa to Autoroute 40.

 Members of Parliament

 This riding has elected the following members of the House of Commons of Canada: